Bipolar 2 and the Mood Spectrum

 What’s the difference between “anxious depression” and a bipolar mixed state?
 Not enough to easily be able to tell them apart, unfortunately.
 The same group of experts quoted above also said: “some but not all agitated depressed states are bipolar.”ISBD

 Bottom line here: bipolar disorder is complicated, much more complex than “bipolar” (North/South) implies.
 Anxious depression can be bipolar.
 Tense, irritable agitation can be bipolar disorder.
-For more, see the Anxiety and Bipolar page.
+For more, see the Mixed States page.

 It’s true that hypomania is a milder version of mania — just how mild, you’ll see in a moment.
-Mind you, Bipolar II is not a milder version of Bipolar I, though it is very often described that way, to my utter dismay.
-The suicide rate in Bipolar II is the same or higher than the rate for Bipolar I, for example.Dunner So the BP II version is definitely not a “mild” illness.
+Mind you, a Bipolar 2 diagnosis is not a milder version of Bipolar I, though it is very often described that way, to my utter dismay.
+The suicide rate in Bipolar 2 is the same or higher than the rate for Bipolar I, for example.Dunner So the Bipolar 2 diagnosis is definitely not a “mild” illness.
 The depression phases are as bad as in BP I, and often more common (that is, they occur more frequently and represent a more dominant part of the person’s life).

 Nevertheless, hypomania can indeed by subtle, certainly by comparison with full mania, as shown in this graph (from Smith and Ghaemi).
 Here are the symptoms which people with clear-cut hypomania actually experience — and how often.
 For example, at the bottom of the graph you see that nearly 100% of people with hypomania will have an increase in their activity.
 By comparison, optimism is prominent only about 70% of the time in hypomania.